navindunimsara2001/bet-settlement-engine-vortex/README.md

 ### Betting Operations

 * **POST /bets**
     * Description: Places a new bet for a user on a specific event.
 Deducts the bet amount from the user's balance.
-Creates the user if they don't exist (with default balance before deduction). [cite: 2]
+Creates the user if they don't exist (with default balance before deduction).
     * Request Body:
         ```json
         {